fpsvogel/fpsvogel.com/src/_posts/2024-03-01-job-search-networking-for-engineers.md

 When your networking pays off and you're chugging along in the interview process, here are some tips to keep in mind:

 - **Explain your thinking in the coding exercise.** In a live coding exercise, be sure to *constantly communicate* what you're thinking, and why you're doing what you're doing.
 If it's a take-home assignment, include a "Design choices" section in the README which explains your reasoning, including tradeoffs that you made, alternatives that you didn't choose, and in what scenarios those would've made more sense.
+- **Write notes on the list of interview topics**, if they’re sent to you ahead of time.
+Brainstorm and pick out a few memorable stories that you could share in each interview.
+- **Do research to fill any knowledge gaps**, whether on the list of interview topics or in general areas where you've felt a lack of confidence in interviews.
+For example, over the past few months I've improved my JS skills since I hadn't learned it as systematically as Ruby.
 - **Get plenty of sleep** in the days leading up to interviews.
 - **Look up the interviewers on LinkedIn, if you have their names.** You might get ideas on what's important to them and what you can bring up in the conversation.
-- **Write notes on the list of interview topics**, if they’re sent to you ahead of time.
-Brainstorm and pick out a few memorable stories that you could share in each interview.
-And of course, do some research to fill any knowledge gaps relating to the topics.
 - **Send a thank-you note after each interview.** Again, you'll have to sign up for LinkedIn Premium to send these messages, unless you've already connected on LinkedIn.
 - **Thank each interviewer one more time at the end**, whether you get a rejection email or a job offer.
 This last contact can be an extra springboard to something in the future, and you might even get new information.
   - For example, I recently sent a final round of thank-yous after a rejection, and I made sure to say *"You can expect to hear from me again! 😁"* because of how interested I am in the company.
 One of the interviewers replied by saying they really liked me, but that I was facing stiff competition (in the end they decided on someone with 16 years of experience), and that they'd keep me in mind when they have openings in the future.